What is a…

 Amos (Amos 7:14 KJV) refers to its fruit, which is of an inferior character; so also probably Jeremiah (Jeremiah 24:2 KJV).

-It is to be distinguished from our sycamore (the Acer pseudo-platanus), which is a species of maple often called a plane-tree.
+This tree is not be confused with the sycamore trees of Europe and North America (the Acer pseudo-platanus), which is a species of maple sometimes called a plane-tree.

 ALSo SEE